-At the Lough Erne Summit in June 2013, the participating countries agreed on the G8 Action Plan Principles, in response to today's situation surrounding CFT measures and the fact that legal persons and legal arrangements are misused for money laundering and tax evasion due to the lack of transparency in their ownership and management structures.
+At the Lough Erne Summit in June 2013, the participating countries agreed on the G8 Action Plan Principles, in response to today's situation surrounding CFT measures and the fact that legal persons with nontransparent ownership and management structures and legal arrangements are misused for money laundering and tax evasion.

-The G7 Leaders' Declaration issued in the G7 Summit at Schloss Elmau in June 2015 pointed to the risks that virtual assets could be misused for terrorist financing and concealment of terrorist funds, and stated that the members will take further actions to ensure greater transparency of all financial flows, including through the appropriate regulation of virtual assets and other new payment methods.
+The G7 Leaders' Declaration issued in the G7 Summit at Schloss Elmau in June 2015 pointed to the risks that virtual assets^(Note) could be misused for terrorist financing and concealment of terrorist funds, and stated that the members will take further actions to ensure greater transparency of all financial flows, including through the appropriate regulation of virtual assets and other new payment methods.
 The FATF Guidance issued in June 2015 also stated that exchangers of fiat currencies and virtual assets should be licensed or registered and regulated by AML/CFT laws, along with the customer due diligence (CDD), STR, record-keeping, and other obligations.

-Moreover, the Communiqué of the G20 Finance Ministers and Central Bank Governors Meeting in March and July 2018 noted the ML/TF issues of crypto-assets.
-Following this statement, in October 2018 the FATF revised its Recommendations to include the need for AML/CFT regulations on virtual assets exchangers, wallet providers, and providers of ICO (initial coin offering)-related financial services.
+Moreover, the Communiqué of the G2O Finance Ministers and Central Bank Governors Meeting in March and July 2018 noted the ML/TF issues of virtual-assets.
+Following this statement, in October 2018 the FATF revised its Recommendations to include the need for AML/ CFT regulations on virtual assets exchangers, wallet providers, and providers of ICO (initial coin offering)-related financial services.